 Any CBD marketing campaign faces, as we mentioned, a number of challenges that many other forms of product advertising does not, and there are lots of pitfalls that need to be avoided.

 CBD marketing is very different.
-While it might be tempting to boast about CBD’s potential medicinal properties and benefits to the whole world via online CBD marketing, or indeed CBD marketing in general it’s something that regulatory authorities on both sides of the Atlantic disapprove of and making such claims can get you into tremendous legal trouble.
+While it might be tempting to boast about CBD’s potential medicinal properties and benefits to the whole world via online CBD marketing, or indeed CBD marketing, in general, it’s something that regulatory authorities on both sides of the Atlantic disapprove of and making such claims can get you into tremendous legal trouble.
 And maybe even kill your business altogether.
+That’s why it’s important to consult with a CBD marketing expert or agency before deciding on the right marketing plan.

 Although it is possible to spotlight the potential medical benefits of integrating CBD into a daily health and wellness routine, it is not possible to legally advise consumers about treating their specific medical condition, disease or ailment with CBD.
 Only a doctor can do this, so don’t make the mistake of assuming that just because you read it somewhere, it is true.